 Many Delaware residents, as well as those residing in other states but owning property in Delaware, take a tremendous amount of pride in their homes, 2nd homes, vacation homes, and rental properties.
 Make sure you do it right.

-At the Law Offices of Murray, Phillips & Gay, located in Georgetown, Delaware, our attorneys have many years experience handling real estate issues such as:
+At the Law Offices of Murray, Phillips & Gay, our attorneys have many years of experience handling real estate issues such as:

 - Estate administration involving real property